bateman/python_pyenv_poetry_template/docs/index.md

 ## Documentation

 * Run `make docs/build` to build the project documentation using `mkdocstrings`.
-The documentation will be generated from your project files' comments in doctring format.
+The documentation will be generated from your project files' comments in docstring format.
 The documentation files will be stored in the `DOCS_SITE` directory (by default `site/`).
-* Run `make docs/server` to browse the built site locally, at http://127.0.0.1:8000/your-github-name/your-project-name/
+* Run `make docs/serve` to browse the built site locally, at http://127.0.0.1:8000/your-github-name/your-project-name/
 * Run `make docs/deploy` to publish the documentation site as GitHub pages.
-The content will be published to a separate branch, name `gh-pages`.
+The content will be published to a separate branch, named `gh-pages`.
 Access the documentation online at https://your-github-name.github.io/your-project-name/

 > [!NOTE]
 > After the first deployment to your GitHub repository, your repository Pages settings (Settings > Pages) will be automatically updated to point to the documentation site content stored in the `gh-pages` branch.